 Market size for crowdfunding, crowdinvesting and crowdlending platforms and biggest companies in this business area

-The total transaction value of the crowdfunding market in 2021 was approximately THB 1 billion (approx. USD 29,245,750), while investments in the Market for Alternative Investment (MAI) in the SET was almost double, at approximately THB 2 billion (approx. USD 58,491,500).
-Up to July 2021, the total capital in the equity-based crowdfunding segment was THB 389.5 million (approx. USD 11,391,219) from 60 issuers.
+The total transaction value of the crowdinvesting market was approximately THB 1.43 billion (approx. USD 42 million), while the IPO transactions value in the Market for Alternative Investment (MAI) in the SET was approximately THB 137 billion (approx. USD 4 million).
 Therefore, the market size of crowdfunding in Thailand is still relatively small compared to traditional funding.
-Amid the COVID-19 pandemic, the Thai government has also demonstrated its commitment to support the growth of the SME sector by rolling out financial measures to aid proprietors, such as low interest rates for loans from commercial banks, or alternative sources of funding (i.e. SME Public Offering or SME Board), and these could be contributing factors that divert proprietors’ attention from crowdfunding.
+Amid the COVID-19 pandemic, the Thai government has also demonstrated its commitment to support the growth of the SME sector by rolling out financial measures to aid proprietors, such as low interest rates for loans from commercial banks, or alternative sources of funding (i.e. SME Public Offering or SME Board), and these could be contributing factors that divert proprietors' attention from crowdfunding.
 The information in relation to crowdfunding market share is not publicly available.

 Additional comments regarding the economic situation for crowdfunding, crowdinvesting and crowdlending platforms or what FinTech’s must be aware of in this business area